potatolondon/root/README.md

 ### Multi-wave oscillator module

 This module provides the ability to generate and mix four classic waveshapes: sine, saw, square and triangle with a global detune control.

-For most of the tools, the configuration is in the `package.json` to minimize the amount of files in your project.

 ![](https://github.com/potatolondon/root/blob/main/images/dual-filter.webp?raw=true)